SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ```

-🛠 **Let's test this out using the "Try-Me" tab in Solace Cloud.**
+🛠 **Let's test this out using the "Try-Me" tab in the PubSub+ Manager.**
+1. Get to the "Try-Me" tab!
+1. If using Docker, Software or Hardware PubSub+ Event Brokers
+  1. Navigate to PubSub+ Manager, `localhost:8080` by default when using Software but otherwise get from your Admin
+  1. Default username and password is `admin` and `admin`
+  1. Choose your Messaging VPN, by default it would be `default`
+1. If using Solace PubSub+ Cloud
-1. Navigate to the Solace Cloud Console
+  1. Navigate to the Solace PubSub+ Cloud Console
   1. Choose "Cluster Manager" -> and click the messaging service you created earlier
+  1. Click the "Open PubSub+ Broker Manager" link at the top right
-1. Click the "Try-Me!" option on the top menu
+1. Click the "Try-Me!" option on the left menu
 1. Click "Connect" on the "Publisher" side
+  1. If it doesn't automatically connect use the credentials we got during Step 2.
 1. Type in the `spring/cloud/stream` topic
 1. Change the "Message" to whatever you'd like and click "Send"